wp-plugins/kebo-twitter-feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= Coming Soon =
+* Note: Localisation is in testing.
+Working on a German release to begin with.
+* New Feature: Improved caching system, which will refresh the cache after page load, making no impact on page load speed even while refreshing the cache.
+* New Feature: Shortcode and Function to output the Twitter Feed directly without using the Widget.

+= 0.25 (current) =
+* New Feature: Added option to show profile image to the Widget.
+* New Feature: Added option to show time since the Tweet to the Widget (e.g. 2 hours ago).
+* New Feature: Made the local cache file tied to blog ID, making the plugin multisite compatible.
+* Bug Fix: Date format fix (03rd to 3rd).
+* Bug Fix: CSS fix - to ensure action links (reply, retweet, favorite) don't resize and break use of the sprite image.
+* Bug Fix: CSS fix - to ensure links inside the content text display as expected.
+* Bug Fix: Removed Widget code from the view files paving the way for directing outputting the Twitter Feed using a shortcode or the function directly - coming soon.
+* Note: Adjusted Theme option usage, Light now fits light background sites and Dark fits dark background sites.
+Current users will see no difference to the display.

 = 0.21 =
 * Bug Fix: Fixed incompatibility with older versions of PHP.